 The most popular four-level solid-state gain medium is Nd:YAG.
 All lasers based on neodymium-doped laser gain media, except those operated on the ground-state transition around 0.9–0.95 μm, are four-level lasers.

-A quasi-three-level laser medium is one with a kind of intermediate situation, where the lower laser level is so close to the ground state that an appreciable population in that level occurs in thermal equilibrium at the operating temperature.
+A quasi-three-level laser medium is one with a kind of intermediate situation, where the lower laser level is so close to the ground state (see Figure 3) that an appreciable population in that level occurs in thermal equilibrium at the operating temperature.
 As a consequence, the unpumped gain medium causes some reabsorption loss at the laser wavelength, and transparency is reached only for some finite pump intensity.
 For higher pump intensities, there is gain, as required for laser operation.

 By reducing the temperature of the laser crystal, it is possible to obtain less pronounced three-level characteristics, i.e., a reduced degree of reabsorption on the laser wavelength.
 This is essentially because the population in higher-lying sublevels of the ground state manifold is reduced.
 As an example, Yb:YAG has pronounced three-level characteristics at 1030 nm when operated at room temperature, while essentially four-level characteristics are obtained for cryogenic operation at 77 K (the temperature of liquid nitrogen).

 Note that the gain media of semiconductor lasers actually also behave like three-level lasers, exhibiting losses in the unpumped state and a shape of the gain spectrum which depends on the excitation density.

 |||P. P. Sorokin and M. J. Stevenson, “Stimulated infrared emission from trivalent uranium”, Phys.
 Rev. Lett.
 5 (12), 557 (1960); https://doi.org/10.1103/PhysRevLett.5.557 (the first four-level laser)|